 About the Troops of Saint George

 The Troops of Saint George (TSG) is a fraternal Catholic nonprofit apostolate for priests, men, and young men looking for a life of adventure coupled with virtue.
-Initially founded in 2013 by Catholic author and professor Dr. Taylor Marshall, we have become a collection of troops that do the following:
+Initially founded in 2013, we have become a collection of troops that do the following:

 - experience reverent and beautiful Masses on mountaintop vistas

 - pray the Rosary with other men around fire pits in the freezing cold